robinlau1981/MarginalLikelihoodEstimator/README.md

 [3]  Liu, B., Adaptive Annealed Importance Sampling for Multimodal Posterior Exploration and Model Selection with Application to Extrasolar Planet Detection, The Astrophysical Journal Supplement Series, vol. 213, no.14, pp.1-16, 2014. doi:10.1088/0067-0049/213/1/14.

-[4] Crooks, J. L., Berger, J. O.,and Loredo, T. J., Posterior-Guided Importance Sampling for Calculating Marginal Likelihoods with Application to Bayesian Exoplanet Searches, Discussion Paper Series of Dept. of Statitical Science, 2007.
+[4] Crooks, J. L., Berger, J. O.,and Loredo, T. J., Posterior-Guided Importance Sampling for Calculating Marginal Likelihoods with Application to Bayesian Exoplanet Searches, Discussion Paper Series of Dept. of Statitical Science, Duke University, 2007.

 %% -------------------  How to use this code ------------------- %%